fpgmaas/stream-iot/README.md

 Welcome to **stream-iot**!
 This project contains an example of an end-to-end workflow for real-time IoT data processing.
 The workflow consists of mocking sensor data, channeling it through Kafka, and then storing the parsed data in a MongoDB database.

+I started this project as a way to learn and get some initial hands-on experience with Kafka.
 I hope that this project can help others get started on similar projects.
 At the same time, I am sure I can learn from others viewing this project.
 If you have feedback or improvement suggestions, please [create an issue](https://github.com/fpgmaas/stream-iot/issues/new) in this repository.

 ## Tools & Technologies